John Spacely: Personal life

 In the 1970s, he moved to New York City for better career opportunities.
-He first lived in Alphabet City, near the East Village.
+He first lived in Alphabet City, near the East Village where, he used to sell heroin to (and among many many others) actor John Belushi.
 Alphabet City during this time was largely populated by Hispanic immigrants and African-Americans, which made Spacely stand out in the street.
 Spacely got a job working for Punk Magazine as a contributor and publisher, which lasted until his drug addiction got to the point where he was unable to work.
 He then returned to his life of hustling, focusing on the St. Mark's area of the East Village, where he became a popular street personality.
-Around this time, he got in an altercation with a drag queen, who pierced Spacely's eye with a high heeled shoe.
+Around this time, he got in an altercation with a drag queen, who along with some others attacked Spacely with chains, injuring his eye.
 After this incident, Spacely most often wore an eye patch over his damaged eye, because he did not have enough money to have the surgery needed to correct the eye.
 He also began bleaching his hair light blond, which gave him his trademark look.
 He would often run out of hair salons without paying with the bleach still in his hair, because he didn't have money for the bill.

-Spacely began befriending many of the musicians and artists that lived in the East Village during that time, including Keith Richards, Willy Deville, Joey Ramone, and members of the New York Dolls, especially Johnny Thunders, who was his close friend (despite the two getting in an on-stage physical altercation in 1982, as seen in the documentary Born To Lose: The Last Rock and Roll Movie).
+Spacely began befriending many of the musicians and artists that lived in the East Village during that time, including Keith Richards, Willy Deville, Joey Ramone, Harley Flanagan of the Cro-Mags, Cheetah Chrome of the Dead Boys, Jerry Only of the Misfits and members of the New York Dolls, especially Johnny Thunders, who was his close friend (despite the two getting in an on-stage physical altercation in 1982, as seen in the documentary Born To Lose: The Last Rock and Roll Movie).
 Spacely would sometimes perform on stage in different capacities.
 His main focus however was acting.

 Gringo

 In 1982 producers approached him to play the lead in the film Gringo: Story of a Junkie.
 In the film he appears as a fictionalized version of himself.
 Story of a Junkie depicts the widespread drug problem in New York City during that time, featuring graphic scenes of Spacely shooting up heroin.
 The film played in several festivals, and to promote the film the director Lech Kowalski hired local artist Art Guerra to paint a mural of Spacely on the side of a building on St. Mark's Place in the East Village, where he was the self described "mayor of the street".
-The mural of him caused controversy, some stated it glorified Spacely's dangerous lifestyle.
+The mural of him caused controversy, as some stated it glorified Spacely's dangerous lifestyle.
 The mural became a popular tourist point until 2000, when the building's owner decided to paint over the mural.
 Photos of the mural can still be found online.